Amahl and the Night Visitor on DVD

 This commitment continued with the development of the new medium of television.
 The February 16, 1953 edition of Time tells a story of NBC’s head of music programming Samuel Chotzinoff and director Peter Adler, accompanied by a small group of singers, cornering Sarnoff in the late 40s and presenting a three minute excerpt from La Bohème right there in the hallway.
 Sarnoff, supposedly moved to tears, asked, “Could that be done on television?”

 NBC’s interest in classical music wasn’t entirely altruistic, of course.
 For one thing, the FCC was said to be keeping a close eye on the broadcast content of the young medium, to make sure it reached its true educational potential.
 There were more practical, commercial considerations involved as well – such as selling television sets, for example, which was particularly important to NBC’s parent company, RCA.
 Few men understood this better than NBC’s head of programming, Pat Weaver.
+(Weaver’s daughter Sigourney wound up being pretty successful herself, but that’s another story.)

 Weaver envisioned what he called “spectaculars,” a sort of “must-see TV” of the 50s.
 These live specials would be advertised to the hilt and designed to generate so much buzz that they would encourage people to purchase new sets in order to see them.
 (Of course, this strategy still exists today – check your local big box electronics store around Super Bowl time.)
 You can bet RCA loved this part of Weaver’s plan.

-There was another benefit to cultural programming, one having to do with viewer demographics.
-Those who watched such shows, according to Weaver, would be upscale, more likely to have disposable income, less likely to be regular TV viewers.
+Those who were likely to watch such “prestige” programs, according to Weaver, would be upscale, more likely to have disposable income, less likely to be regular TV viewers.
 Sponsor such programming, Weaver argued to advertisers, and you’ll have access to an audience you wouldn’t otherwise reach.
 An audience with money, ready to spend it.

 Whatever the reasons, opera was on its way to television, and NBC Television Opera Theater made its debut in 1949 with a series of performances, including a broadcast of The Old Maid and the Thief, written by one of opera’s hottest young classical composers, Gian Carlo Menotti.